jobala/blog/content/posts/commando.md

 ## Contributing To Commando

-At the time of this writing [Commando](https://github.com/jobala/commando) is in a MVP and there's a lot to do before it is production ready.
+At the time of this writing [Commando](https://github.com/jobala/commando) is a MVP and there's a lot to do before it is production ready.
 Play with it, create issues and if you feel inspired make a pull request.